International Democracy Fellowship

 About Our Program Leadership

-Rudina Hajdari leads the Next Generation Elected Leaders Fellowship, bringing rare insight bridging American and European democratic systems.
+Rudina Hajdari leads the International Democracy Fellowship, bringing rare insight bridging American and European democratic systems.
 As a former Albanian MP who chaired the European Integration Committee and played a key role in Albania’s EU accession efforts, she knows democratic transition from the inside.
 Her work at the U.S. House Foreign Affairs Committee gave her the view from the other side, revealing both the promise and limitations of traditional democracy promotion.
 Her background as the daughter of a pro-democracy advocate exemplifies the cross-cultural perspective the fellowship seeks to foster, making her perfectly positioned to lead a program that prioritizes learning from local democratic innovations.